How can high-speed police chases become safer for civilians?

-ATLANTA - A grandmother and her two grandchildren were killed after a suspect in a police chase slammed into them in 2016.
+NORTH FULTON COUNTY, Ga. - A grandmother and her two grandchildren were killed in College Park after a car theft suspect slammed into them while fleeing from police in 2016.
+The victims were identified as Dorothy Wright, Cameron and Layla.

-The man responsible got away, and the victims' family placed some of the blame on police chasing him.
+The man responsible got away, and the victims' family placed some of the blame on officers chasing him.
+The family sued, claiming the police failed to follow department policies regarding pursuits.

 Now, lawmakers are looking at possible ways to make high-speed police chases safer for civilians and police officers.